thenerdery/dot-net-standards/README.md

 **Mainframe**: Our internal intranet tool.
 Includes internal documentation, custom tools, time tracking and project management.

-**Nerdery Client-Side Boilerplate**: A tool for generating a lot of the common build tools and project structure used for front-end (HTML/CSS/JS) development
+**Nerdery Front-End Boilerplate**: A tool for generating a lot of the common build tools and project structure used for front-end (HTML/CSS/JS) development